rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Azure-Readme.md

 ## Setup

+There are two ways to set up required authorization for modifying the DNS records.
-We need to create an "App registration" which is basically a service account in Azure AD and give it permission to modify TXT records for the zones we'll be issuing certificates in.
+You can either create an "App registration" which is basically a service account in Azure AD and give it permission to modify TXT records for the zones we'll be issuing certificates in or you can send in an authorization token that you can generate in several ways (see **Provided Authorization Token** below)

 ### Connect to Azure